polarity-lang/polarity/web/README.md

 ## License

 The content in this folder is based on [tower-lsp-web-demo](https://github.com/silvanshade/tower-lsp-web-demo/) by Darin Morrison.
-The original work is licensed under Apache-2.0 WITH LLVM-exception (see `LICENSE`).
+It is licensed under Apache-2.0 WITH LLVM-exception (see `LICENSE`).